 St. John Catholic School has a long time history in the River Valley.
-It began in Dardanelle in 1947 as St. Augustine Catholic School by Father Rudolph Maus.
-He was the resident pastor for both parishes in Dardanelle and Russellville.
-He renovated and purchased a near-by house, which was converted into a convent and a school.
+Fr.
+Rudolph Maus started the school in 1947 as St. Augustine Catholic School in Dardanelle.
+He was the resident pastor for both parishes in Dardanelle and the St. John Parish in Russellville.
+He renovated and purchased a near-by house which was converted into a convent and a school.
 He also requested and received Benedictine Sisters from St. Scholastica Convent in Fort Smith to staff the school in 1947-48.
 The first teachers were Sister Francis Teresa Adams, Sister Jeanette Yaeger, and Sister Pierre Vorster.

 Bishop Albert L. Fletcher met with Father Reynolds and the parishioners of both parishes.
-As a result of this meeting, St. Augustine’s School in Dardanelle was relocated and renamed St John Catholic School as part of the St. John Parish in the fall of 1956.
+As a result of this meeting, St. Augustine School in Dardanelle was relocated and renamed St John Catholic School as part of the St. John Parish in the fall of 1956.
 It has remained in the same facility with several additions and modifications over the years.